MariaDB

 $ sudo dnf install mariadb-server

-If you need to connect to the MariaDB server using GUI, install either phpMyAdmin:
+If you need to connect to the MariaDB server using a GUI, install phpMyAdmin:

 $ sudo dnf install phpMyAdmin